trustworktech/create-react-ssr-app/docs/getting-started.md

 _`yarn create` is available in Yarn 0.25+_

+### Creating a TypeScript app

+Follow our [Adding TypeScript](adding-typescript.md) documentation to create a TypeScript app.

 ## Output

-Running amy of these commands will create a directory called `my-app` inside the current folder.
+Running any of these commands will create a directory called `my-app` inside the current folder.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ```
 my-app